BrettMayson/HEMTT/book/commands-dev.md

 </code>
 </pre>

 `hemtt dev` is designed to help your development workflows.
-It will build your mod into `.hemtt/dev`, with links back to the original addon folders.
+It will build your mod into `.hemttout/dev`, with links back to the original addon folders.
 This allows you to use [file-patching](#file-patching) with optional mods for easy development.

 ## Configuration

-**hemtt.toml**
+**.hemtt/project.toml**

 ```toml
 [hemtt.dev]